HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/recursion.md

     else n + summation (n - 1)
 ```

-Let's try expanding tracing the evaluation of such recursive function in the call stack, starting with `summation 3`
+Let's try expanding the evaluation of such recursive function in the call stack, starting with `summation 3`

 ```haskell
 summation 3